adb014/nsf2x/README.txt

 Based on nlconverter (https://code.google.com/p/nlconverter/) by Hugues Bernard <hugues.bernard@gmail.com>

+NSF2X supports multiple languages, using GNU GetText based on your regional settings.
+Only French and English are currently available, though as I'm not a native French speaker, corrections are always welcome.

 Quick Start
 -----------
    0. Install/Unzip the downloaded package on a Windows machine